ai-cfia/dev-rel-docs/handling-exception-training.md

     print("your list doesn't have that index :-(")
 ```

-You can also handle multiple error in the same except statement.
+You can also handle multiple errors in the same except statement.

 ```python
 colors = ["red", "blue", "green"]